gazebosim/sdf_tutorials/pose_frame_semantics/tutorial_1-5.md

     </sdf>

-The coordinate frame of each child model is defined relative to its parent element, following the convention from sdf 1.4.
+The coordinate frame of each child model is defined relative to its parent element, following the convention from SDFormat 1.4.

 A joint can specify the names of parent and child links from sibling models by specifying the sibling model name with the delimiter `::` followed